yashrajbharti/La-Palma-Volcano-Eruption-Tracking-Tool/README.md

 # VolTrac
 ![Build](https://github.com/yashrajbharti/Volcano-Tracker-Web-Scraper-demo/actions/workflows/main.yml/badge.svg)

-Allows Visualization of various Tracks such as Historic, Lava Flow, Affected Areas Maps for La Palmas onto the Liquid Galaxy.
+Allows Visualization of various Tracks such as Historic, Lava Flow, Affected Areas, etc for La Palmas onto the Liquid Galaxy.
+One can also visualize Custom KML by providing start and end dates with the help of calender widget.
+The Map screen UI allows us to Control the LG and send Orbit movements and various other controls.
+The app shows a significant amount of information about the La Palma Volcanic activity in an elegant and user-friendly way.

-Supports 8 Languages: Arabic, English, Spanish, Hindi, Japanese, Russian, Albanian, and Chinese (Simplified).
+Supports 10 Languages: Arabic, German, English, Spanish, Hindi, Japanese, Portuguese, Russian, Albanian, and Chinese (Simplified).

 ## Guide for Open Source Contributors to add more languages or correct translation in a particular language.